KaHLK/notion-translations/readme.md

 ## Installation

-The tool is not currently published to so to use it you must use a direct url to this repository:
+The tool is not currently published so to use it you must use a direct url to this repository:
 ```
 git+https://github.com/kahlk/notion-translations
 git+ssh://git@github.com:kahlk/notion-translations